-A variety of disconnectivity graphs for contrasting energy landscapes will be presented in the following sections.
+A variety of disconnectivity graphs for contrasting energy landscapes will be presented in Sec.
+III.
 Our aim is to show how the global organisation of the landscape can be described in a quantitative manner, by considering various indices that reflect different measures of the complexity or frustration.
 One particular frustration index is found to be particularly suitable for this purpose.

-I. THE POTENTIAL ENERGY LANDSCAPE
+II.
+THE POTENTIAL ENERGY LANDSCAPE